vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 To specify a container network, you provide the name of a distributed port group for the container VMs to use, and an optional descriptive name for the container network for use by Docker.
 If you do not specify a descriptive name, Docker uses the vSphere network name.
 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.

+- You can specify a vSphere network as the container network.
 - The distributed port group must exist before you run `vic-machine create`.
 - You cannot use the same distributed port group as you use for the bridge network.
 - You can create the distributed port group on the same distributed virtual switch as the distributed port group that you use for the bridge network.
+- If the network that you specify in the `container-network` option does not support DHCP, see [Options for Configuring a Non-DHCP Network for Container Traffic](#adv-container-net) in Advanced Options.
 - The descriptive name appears under `Networks` when you run `docker info` on the deployed virtual container host.
 - Container developers use the descriptive name in the `--net` option when they run `docker run` or `docker create`.